igorw765/Regulus-Spotify/README.md

 ## License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

-Sure, here's an example of how you could add a "buy me a coffee" section to your README with a link to your PayPal account:

 ## Buy me a coffee ☕️

 If you like this project and find it useful, you can show your appreciation by buying me a coffee!
 Your support helps me continue developing and improving the theme.